pfrazee/eco/README.md

 Nodes which have not yet received the schema update may misinterpret updates by other nodes which are operating on the new definition.

 This might be solved with some form of coordination (eg a version vector) so that updates are only applied once the schema has been updated.

+**Is it possible to detect when states have become irreconcilable?**

+Eg a node errors while applying an update, or a node makes a bad update and other nodes reject the message.

+One solution might be to publish a checksum of the current state and allow nodes to compare.
+To do repairs, the owner node could publish a checkpoint (a state-dump) and force all other nodes to reset to that checkpoint.